 Let’s get back to the sprouts.
 For the best roasting results, the oven must be hot.
 Pre-heat it to 400 F before you begin trimming and halving the sprouts.
 If there are any outer leaves that have fallen off, save them to add midway during the roasting.
 Finally, toss the halves in a bowl with the maple syrup, gochujang, garlic, oil, salt and pepper.

 Place the coated sprouts cut side down on a dark baking sheet.
 Give them lots of space to ‘breathe’.
-The dark pan is key here, I’ve tried them on parchment and they just don’t get the perfectly caramelized bottoms.
+The dark pan is key here.
+Plain parchment won’t result in caramelized bottoms.

 Roasting Brussels Sprouts takes far less time than cabbage or a whole head of cauliflower.
 In 20-25 minutes of cooking time you should have perfectly caramelized little globes of yum.
 Check out how caramelized they are in the photos.